Global education: Worldwide global education programs

 Universities in the United States have recently been expanding on the degree programs relating to global education.
-Many universities offer Bachelor Degree programs and certifications in Global Education, M.S. degrees in Global and International Education, M.A. degrees in International Education, and doctorate degrees in International Education.
+Many universities offer bachelor's degree programs and certifications in Global Education, M.S. degrees in Global and International Education, M.A. degrees in International Education, and doctorate degrees in International Education.
 Not only does the United States have programs for Global Education but so do other countries such as Canada, India, Mexico and European countries.
 For example, the Finnish Ministry of Education (Finland), in Europe directly put Global Education into their curriculum.
 They also made Global Education mandatory, meaning you need this in order to improve students critical thinking abilities, their ability to understand the global economy and its complex structure in terms of social and cultural differences.

 Careers

 People with a degree in international education design, implement, manage, and evaluate multiple education programs within public and private primary and secondary schools, public and private higher education programs, national corporations, and cultural agencies.
 People in the job field can work at agencies across the world, within elite universities, and a variety of global education organizations.